 At the foot of the slopes I like the Umbrella Bar.
 The giant Umbrella can be closed for really cold days and opened for the sunny ones.

-The place to stay in Les Deux Alpes - Hotel Aalborg, Les Deux Alpes
+The place to stay in Les Deux Alpes - Chalet Hotel Berangere, Les Deux Alpes

 St. Anton, Austria